esx-framework/esx_core/README.md

-# fxserver-esx_joblisting
+# esx_joblisting
-FR - Pôle Emploi
+Simple job listing script, you can specify what jobs you want to be whitelisted.

-Update SQL database for job whitelist:
+### Update

-ALTER TABLE jobs add whitelisted BOOLEAN NOT NULL DEFAULT FALSE;
+If you have an outdated version of ES Extended, you might need to run the following on your SQL server:

-You can show (0) or hide (1) a job in the joblisting by changing the value in the DB of the field whitelisted
+`ALTER TABLE jobs add whitelisted BOOLEAN NOT NULL DEFAULT FALSE;`